Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Background

 \subsection{The problem of online harms}

-While social media has the potential to bring benefits to its users, such as fostering social connection, helping maintain long distance friendships, facilitating education and empowering people with a platform for their voice, it is also without doubt that social media and the online world more broadly have the potential to expose people to many forms of harm.
-Harms people may be exposed to online include hate speech, abuse, bullying, misinformation, stalking, image based sexual abuse and self-harm promotion, amongst many others.
-Common online harms can be categorised as `content' harms (potential online harms that arise from viewing certain posts, pictures, videos, or other content, such as misinformation or eating disorder content), and `contact' harms (potential online harms that originate from direct behaviours towards the target from other users, such as bullying and stalking) \citep{OfCom2021}.
-Recent work has found that 66\% of adults in Britain have seen content which they consider to be harmful online, while for younger adults aged 18-34, this is 86\% \citep{Turing2023_harmstracker}.
-In this work, we aim to deepen our understanding of people's key experiences, concerns and behaviours surrounding online harms and online safety with a particular focus on when and how women are disproportionately affected. \textbf{In particular, we examine the impact of gender, exposure to harm and fears surrounding such exposure on people's online behaviours in a large, up-to-date nationally representative sample of adults living in the UK.}
+While social media has the potential to bring benefits to its users, such as fostering social connection, facilitating education and empowering people with a platform for their voice, social media and the online world more broadly also have the potential to expose people to many forms of harm.
+Online harms are typically understood as content or activity that is illegal or that risks causing significant physical or psychological harm to individuals, such as hate speech, abuse, misinformation, image-based sexual abuse and self-harm promotion, among many others.
+Previous work has found exposure to online harms to be high: 66\% of adults in Britain have seen content which they consider to be harmful online, while for younger adults aged 18-34, this is 86\% \citep{Turing2023_harmstracker}.